komalsinghgurjar/developer-roadmap-projects/README.md

 # developer-roadmap-projects
 🧠 A curated collection of my projects, practice tasks, and certifications from platforms like Hyperskill, CS50x, freeCodeCamp, and LeetCode — tracking my journey as a self-taught developer.

-This repository documents my journey to becoming a software engineer through self-taught practical learning.
+This repository documents my journey to becoming a software developer through self-taught practical learning.

 It includes structured coursework, hands-on projects, and coding challenges from:
 - 🎓 CS50x by Harvard (Computer Science fundamentals)